Latest Research And Treatment of Coronavirus (Covid-19)

 Chloroquine and Hydroxy Chloroquine

-Hydroxychloroquine Chloroquine and are orally administered drugs that have been in use for the treatment of malaria and certain inflammatory conditions.
-Chloroquine is used for malaria treatment and chemoprophylaxis whereas hydroxychloroquine is used for the treatment of systemic lupus erythematosus, rheumatoid arthritis and porphyria cutanea tarda.
+Hydroxychloroquine Chloroquine and are orally administered drugs.
+That has been in use for the treatment of malaria and certain inflammatory conditions.
+Chloroquine is used for malaria treatment and chemoprophylaxis.
+Whereas hydroxychloroquine is used for the treatment of systemic lupus erythematosus, rheumatoid arthritis, and porphyria.

 Both drugs have in-vitro activity against older types of coronavirus.
 A study in China shows that the treatment of COVID-19 patients with Chloroquine had clinical and virologic benefits versus a comparison group, and the Chinese have added Chloroquine as a recommended antiviral for the treatment of COVID-19.